|LW.11120 / LW.10633

 No prerequisites or co-requisites.

 The Environmental Law Clinic program emphasizes environmental litigation and advocacy from the public interest point of view.
-Clinic participants will work under the supervision of attorneys at the Natural Resources Defense Council (NRDC).
+Clinic participants work under the supervision of attorneys at the Natural Resources Defense Council (NRDC).
 Approximately 12 to 15 hours of work per week is required.
 This is a one semester clinic that is offered in both the fall and the spring.
 Up to eight students per term are accepted for the clinic.
-Typical issues that students have worked on recently include: pollution from shale gas extraction, energy efficiency, protection of fisheries and marine mammals, policies related to New York food supplies, harm from pesticide use, stormwater pollution, and conditions in New York City public housing.
+Typical issues that students have worked on recently include: pollution from shale gas and oil extraction, energy efficiency, protection of fisheries and marine mammals, policies related to New York food supplies, harm from pesticide use, stormwater pollution, and conditions in New York City public housing.

 Students are encouraged to speak with current and former Clinic students listed below: